New Used Contact

 Also, don't forget your Home Equity Loan if you have one.
 Those rates are usually very good in comparison.

 If none of these have worked for you, your next best bet is your own bank.
 Their loan rates will likely be a little higher than the others, but because you're a customer there already and have some sort of known history with them (checking or savings account), you've got an edge there opposed to someone walking in off the street.
-Again, there's no extra fees or points being pocketed by a dealer here.
+Again, there's no extra fees or points going to a dealer.

 So, do some shopping out there.
-Depending on the loan amount, being a smart loan shopper will save you at least hundreds, and more likely thousands of dollars.
+Depending on the loan amount, being a smart loan shopper can save you at least hundreds, and even thousands over the course of the loan.

 Hope this has been helpful and happy money saving.